Erik Nielsen Whitehorse International Airport

 Erik Nielsen Whitehorse International Airport (IATA: YXY, ICAO: CYXY) is an airport of entry located in Whitehorse, Yukon, Canada.
 It is part of the National Airports System, and is owned and operated by the Government of Yukon.
-The airport was renamed in honour of longtime Yukon Member of Parliament Erik Nielsen on December 15, 2008.
+The airport was renamed in honor of longtime Yukon Member of Parliament Erik Nielsen on December 15, 2008.
 The terminal handled 294,000 passengers in 2012, representing a 94% increase in passenger traffic since 2002.
 By 2017, this number had risen to 366,000.
+2024 saw a new all-time high with more than 225,000 arrivals.
 Air North is based in Whitehorse.